Generic Name: warfarin (oral) (WAR far in)

 Jantoven may also be used for purposes not listed in this medication guide.

-You should not take warfarin if you have a bleeding disorder, a blood cell disorder, blood in your urine or stools, stomach bleeding, very high blood pressure, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
+You should not take warfarin if you are prone to bleeding because of a medical condition, if you have an upcoming surgery, or if you need a spinal tap or epidural.
 Do not take warfarin if you cannot take it on time every day.

 Many other drugs can increase your risk of bleeding when used with warfarin.
 Tell your doctor about all medicines you have recently used.

-You should not take warfarin if you are allergic to it, or if you have:
+You should not take warfarin if you are allergic to it, or if: